 From time to time, we are involved in various legal proceedings arising in the ordinary course of our business.
 On January 20, 2017, K2M, Inc. filed suit against us in the United States District Court for the District of Delaware (K2M, Inc. v.
-OrthoPediatrics Corp. et al., Case No. 1:17-cv-0061) seeking unspecified damages for alleged infringement of U.S. Patent No. 9,532,816.
+OrthoPediatrics Corp. et al., Case No. 1:17-cv-0061) seeking unspecified damages for alleged infringement of U.S. Patent No. 9.532.816.
 The complaint was amended on August 21, 2017 to add, among other things, a claim of patent infringement regarding U.S. Patent No. 9,655,664.
 These patents relate to certain instruments used in our RESPONSE spine systems, which represent a portion of our total scoliosis portfolio.
 We have denied these claims and responded with counterclaims seeking declaratory relief that the patents in question are both invalid and not infringed.
 The parties attended a court-ordered mediation on October 24, 2017, which did not resolve the dispute, but as we move forward with this matter we welcome constructive discussions on a negotiated settlement.
 Nevertheless, we view our case as particularly strong and will continue to vigorously defend this matter.
-On January 8 and 22, 2018, we filed our first and second petitions for inter partes review with the United States Patent and Trademark Office to challenge the validity of U.S. Patent No. 9,532,816 (OrthoPediatrics Corp., v.
-K2M, Inc., Inter Partes Case No. IPR2018-00429 and IPR2018-00521), and we expect to file additional petitions for inter partes review with the United States Patent and Trademark Office to challenge the validity of the above referenced U.S. Patent No. 9,655,664.
-Although we believe that the suit is without merit and will vigorously defend the claims asserted against us, intellectual property litigation can involve complex factual and legal questions, and an adverse resolution of this proceeding could have a material adverse effect on our business, operating results and financial condition.
+On January 8 and 22, 2018, we filed our first and second petitions for inter partes review ("IPR") with the United States Patent and Trademark Office's Patent Trial and Appeal Board ("PTAB") to challenge the patentability of U.S. Patent No. 9,532,816 (OrthoPediatrics Corp., v.
+K2M, Inc., Inter Partes Case Nos.
+IPR2018-00429 and IPR2018-00521).
+On June 28, 2018, the PTAB instituted the subject IPRs and set a trial date of February 20, 2019 for both IPRs.
+Additionally, the parties have agreed to stay the above-referenced district court proceedings pending the outcome of the subject IPR proceedings.
+The Court ordered the stay on July 10, 2018.
+Moreover, we expect to file additional IPR petitions with the PTAB to challenge the patentability of the above-referenced U.S. Patent No. 9,655,664.
+Although we believe that the K2M lawsuit is without merit and we will vigorously defend the claims asserted against us, intellectual property litigation can involve complex factual and legal questions, and an adverse resolution of this proceeding could have a material adverse effect on our business, operating results and financial condition.
 See "Risk Factors - Risks Related to Intellectual Property - Litigation or other proceedings or third-party claims of intellectual property infringement could require us to spend significant time and money and could prevent us from selling our products or impact our stock price" within our Annual Report on Form 10-K filed with the SEC on March 15, 2018.